google/concatenate.js/README.md

 concatenate.js
 ==============

+Demonstrates a technique to bundle large numbers of JS files into a single file while maintaining the original file boundaries and names inside development tools.
+Use this to make your JavaScript serving system be awesome during development without the complexity of source maps.

-Provides a function to concatenate a list of JavaScript files into a single output stream in a way that, when executed in the browser, maintains the illusion in JS development tools, that the files had been loaded as individual script tags.
+The module rovides a single function to concatenate a list of JavaScript files into a single output stream in a way that, when executed in the browser, maintains the illusion in JS development tools, that the files had been loaded as individual script tags.

 ## When would you use it